Morning Show Interview with DJ Fantail

-NAVAL AIR STATION SIGONELLA, Italy (June 20, 2024) An interview with Lt.
-John Shelton, Naval Air Station (NAS) Sigonella chaplain, highlights resiliency and upcoming events.
+NAVAL AIR STATION SIGONELLA, Italy (June 24, 2024) An interview with Morale, Welfare and Recreation (MWR) Sigonella Fitness Coordinator Heather Holcombe and MWR Sigonella Adult Sports Coordinator Angelina Gott, highlighting upcoming events.
 American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoD personnel assigned to NAS Sigonella.
 (U.S. Navy audio by Mass Communication Specialist 1st Class Maria I. Alvarez)

 |Date Taken: